10 key take-home messages from an expert workshop on single-case methodology

 SCODs and SCEDs are flexible research tools that can be tailored to the needs and preferences of participants.

 The best approach to evaluating single-case data is to use both visual and statistical analysis and there are a number of online resources that researchers can use to analyse single-case data themselves.

 A series of single-case studies can be statistically aggregated to estimate population effects making it possible to make inferences that are equivalent to randomised controlled trials.

-There is support available for researchers or clinicians who would like to conduct single-case studies from the International Collaborative Network (ICN) for N-of-1 Clinical Trials and Single-Case Experimental Designs.
+There is support available for researchers or clinicians who would like to conduct single-case studies from the International Collaborative Network (ICN) for N-of-1 Trials and Single-Case Experimental Designs.
 The ICN also provides a platform to facilitate discussion and collaborative activities between members, with the goal of furthering the science of individualised research.

 About the author

 Suzanne McDonald is a clinical researcher and chartered psychologist interested in the development and application of N-of-1 trials, SCEDs and SCODs in medicine, psychology and digital health.
 Suzanne is co-chair of the ICN.